WillemDoesIt/tinytcp/README.md

 ---

-# User Install (Windows)
+# User Install
-Go to Rlease, and download the `ttcp-setup.exe` and run it.
-The Project is yet to be added to any package managers and thus is not on other Operating Systems.
+(Click here)[https://github.com/WillemDoesIt/tinytcp/releases/latest] for the download page of the latest pre-release

 ---